Celia Herrera Rodriguez

-Celia Herrera Rodriguez (born November 26, 1952, in Sacramento, California) is an American educator, painter, and performance and installation artist.

-Biography

-Rodriguez is originally from Sacramento, California, and she was born on November 26, 1952.
-She has taught programs including Chicano Studies at the University of California, Berkeley for seventeen years.
-She has also been an adjunct professor in the Diversity Studies program at California College for the Arts of the San Francisco Bay Area.
+Celia Herrera Rodriguez (born 1952) is an American educator, painter, and performance and installation artist. she has taught programs including Chicano Studies at the University of California, Berkeley for seventeen years.
+She has also been an adjunct professor in the Diversity Studies program at California College of the Arts of the San Francisco Bay Area.
 Herrera Rodriguez is also the co-founder and co-director of Las Maestras Center for Xicana[x] Indigenous Thought, Art and Social Practice at UCSB, where she teaches Chicana[x] art history and studio practice in the Department of Chicano and Chicana Studies.

 Education

 Rodriguez received her B.A. in art and ethnic studies from CSU-Sacramento.
 She also received her M.F.A. in painting from the University of Illinois, Urbana-Champaign.
 She went on to study art history, in 1987, theory and criticism at the Art Institute of Chicago.

 Artworks

 Un rezo en cuatro caminos

 This work was originated presented in III Bienal Internacional de Estandartes Tijuana 2004.
 Its title means " A Prayer on Four Roads".